Are you trying to decide if a Japan Rail Pass is worth it? Find out in this ultimate JR Pass guide.

 - JR Hop-On-Hop-Off bus at Hiroshima

-- JR loop bus running between Kanazawa station and popular tourist sites, including Kenrokuen garden.
+- JR loop bus in Kanazawa, running between the station and popular tourist sites, including Kenrokuen garden.

 Ferry services where you can use your Japan Rail Pass